-Students must follow and respect the dress and appearance policies of their respective placement agencies.
+Students must follow and respect the dress and appearance policies of their respective field agencies.
 Appearance and dress can be connected to safety.
 Agencies are also sensitive to the needs of their clients, such as elderly clients, sexually abused youth, children at schools, and other special populations who may have varying comfort levels regarding the appearance of student interns and staff.

-Agency policies regarding blue jeans, shorts, T-shirts, tank tops, body piercings, tattoos, caps, insignias, political buttons, etc. must be respected.
+Agency policies regarding blue jeans, shorts, T-shirts, tank tops, body piercings, Tattoo's, caps, insignias, and political buttons, etc. must be respected.
 While interviewing, students should consider the agency's dress and appearance requirements.
 Students are guests at agencies in support of their social work education.
 Students who cannot adhere to the field agency's dress and appearance policies should not accept the internship assignment.
-Students should refer to the Learning Agreement and Comprehensive Skills evaluation regarding professional demeanor in behavior, appearance and communication.
+Students should refer to the Learning Agreement/Senior Field Evaluation regarding professional demeanor in behavior, appearance and communication.

-5. Workers' Compensation
+6. Workers' Compensation

 Students are placed in field agencies where an Affiliation Agreement has been signed.
 (See: Field Agencies.)
-The Affiliation Agreement is a legal document signed by each field internship agency and the University for the protection of clients, agencies, students, and the university.
+The Affiliation Agreement is a legal document signed by each field internship agency and the university for the protection of clients, agencies, students, and the university.
 Responsibility for Workers' Compensation is detailed in these Affiliation Agreements.

-If the student is involved in an accident at the internship facility, the student (or the field instructor/agency representative if the student is unable) should follow the procedures outlined in section 1 and 2 above.
-Contact should be made with the Field Education program at the School of Social Work immediately so the student can get the necessary forms and referral if appropriate.
+If the student is involved in an accident at the internship facility, the student (or the field instructor/agency representative if the student is unable) should follow the procedures outlined in E. 1 and 2 above.
+Contact should be made with the Field Education department at the School of Social Work immediately so the student can get the necessary forms and referral if appropriate.
+If students have questions about an accident or illness that occurred during the internship, they can also consult with the Workers' Compensation Manager, Cheryl Velasco, cheryl.velasco@csulb.edu.

-6. Liability Insurance
+7. Liability Insurance

 To meet field placement requirements, students must have professional liability insurance.
 This requirement is part of the Affiliation Agreement that field agencies and the university have for the protection of clients, agencies, students, and the university.
+The fee has been set at a rate of \$16 per student for coverage over the full academic year.